szczuken/test/README.md

 **Get user posts**
 ----
   Returns json data about all posts user created in reverse chronological order.
+Result will contain 50 posts.
+Use page query param to get more.
+Page count starting from 0.

 * **URL**